okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 Each public key is identified by a *kid* attribute, which corresponds with the *kid* claim in the [Access Token header](#token-authentication-method).

 The Access Token is signed by an RSA private key, and we publish the future signing key well in advance.
-However, should an unusual event occur you can still stay in sync with Okta's key rotation.
+However, in an emergency situation you can still stay in sync with Okta's key rotation.
 Have your application check the `kid`, and if it has changed, check the `jwks_uri` value in the [authorization server metadata](#authorization-server-metadata) for a new public key and `kid`.

 Please note the following: